fraxinus1098/3D-VR-Journal-Visualizer/masterplan.md

 **Tasks:**
 - Set up OpenAI API credentials
 - Group entries by year for batch processing
-- Implement sentiment analysis with GPT-4o mini in batches
+- Implement sentiment analysis, topic extraction, and entity recognition with GPT-4o mini in batches
 - Generate embeddings with text-embedding-3-large in batches
 - Save interim results by batch and year

 **Key Points:**
-- Process entries in batches of 30-50 to stay within API token limits
+- Process entries in batches of per each year to stay within API token limits
 - Group by year for logical processing units and checkpointing
-- Focus on Plutchik's 8 emotions with 0.0-1.0 scale
+- Extract Plutchik's 8 emotions with 0.0-1.0 scale
+- Extract topics and entities (people, places) in the same API call
 - Implement proper error handling and retry logic for API calls
 - Save interim results regularly to prevent data loss
 - Maintain original 3,072 dimension embeddings for UMAP processing